theovilardo/PixelPlay/README.md

 ---

 ## ‼️ DISCLAIMER
-- No fork of this project will recieve support, if you use a fork, ask the forker to support you
+- No fork of this project will recieve support, if you use a fork, ask the forker to support you.

 ---